pixelwatt/method-wiki/docs/method-layout/methods/get_meta().md

 `public function get_meta( $key )`

 This method allows you to quickly retrieve post meta from the current post.
-If the meta key doesn't exist, or is empty, the method returns false.
-If the meta key you wish to retrive is an array, use the [get_serialized_meta()](https://github.com/pixelwatt/method/wiki/Method-Reference:-get_serialized_meta()) method instead, as this method will not unserialize retrieved meta values.
+If the meta key you wish to retrive is an array, use the [get_serialized_meta()](/docs/method-layout/methods/get_serialized_meta()) method instead, as this method will not unserialize retrieved meta values.

 ***